AberDerBart/mpdscheduler/README.md

     $ python Client.py [mpdHost [mpdPort]]

+If mpdPort is not given, fictional-potato will default to 6600.
+If mpdHost is not given, fictional-potato will read the $MPD_HOST environment variable or default to localhost, if $MPD_HOST is not set.

 Then send commands via mpd channels (for example using mpc).
 Each feature is controlled by an individual channel.
 The syntax is as follows: